-For additional information about covered vision services, participating OptiCare Providers, call Member Services at 1-877-687-1197.
+For additional information about covered vision services or for assistance in locating participating Providers, call Member Services at 1-877-687-1197.

 Covered Services for non-routine vision services include eye exams for the treatment of medical conditions of the eye when the service is performed by a Network Provider (optometrist or ophthalmologist).
 Covered Services include office visits, testing, and treatment of eye conditions producing symptoms that if left untreated may result in the loss of vision, low vision evaluation, low vision optical devices including low vision services, and training and instruction to maximize remaining usable vision as follows: